 - Check with individual faculty members about potential opportunities in their labs (this is the most common way students gain this type of experience).
 View contact and research information for our faculty members.

 Other opportunities include:

 - The summer NSERC Undergraduate Student Research Award (USRA) and University of Toronto Excellence Awards (UTEA) in Social Science and Humanities and in Natural Science and Engineering are considered awards however, they do provide students with excellent paid research experience;

 - For students entering second year, the Research Opportunity Program (ROP), sponsored by the Faculty of Arts & Science, provides an opportunity for students early in their academic career to engage in an original research project with a professor, in exchange for course credit.
-Students who apply to an ROP in Psychology would receive a full-course credit of PSY299Y;
+Students who apply to an ROP in Psychology would receive a full-course credit of PSY299Y or PSY399Y;

-- Complete an Individual Project Course (PSY405/406) with a supervisor in a lab.
+- Complete a 4th year Individual Project with a supervisor in a lab for course credit.
 This is another popular way students gain useful research experience relevant to future career opportunities or admission to graduate school.